Ministerial Conference on Plastic Pollution including Marine Litter

 The Ministerial Conference

-For the second time, partners from over the world Canada, Colombia, Dominican Republic, Germany and Ghana invite to a conference on plastic pollution including marine litter to bring together ministers from around the globe in preparation for the final round of negotiations this year.
+For the second time, partners from around the world Canada, Colombia, Dominican Republic, Germany and Ghana invite to a conference on plastic pollution including marine litter to bring together ministers worldwide in preparation for the final round of negotiations this year.

 With a view to the upcoming INC-5 session, the conference provides an opportunity for a open-ended meeting in person for high-level participants to build further momentum and political will to advance a coherent global strategy to end plastic pollution thus ensuring a future with clean environment.
 The focus will be on most political issues in order to foster convergence and identify landing zones, not prejudicing the final round of negotiations of INC-5.